stadium-software/conditional-datagrid-styling/README.md

 5. Drag the *TextColumnsStyler* script under the list
 6. Provide the input parameters for the script
    1. DataGridClass: The classname you assigned to your DataGrid
-   2. ColumnHeading: The heading of the column that contains the text values (with spaces)
+   2. ColumnHeading: The heading of the column that contains the text values
    3. StyleRow: Enter *true* if you want the entire row to be styled.
 By default only the cell is styled
-   4. ColumnTextValues: The List of text values
+   4. ColumnTextValues: Select the List of text values you just created from the dropdown
 7. Populate the DataGrid with data

 ![](images/TextScriptParameters.png)